Block encoding the 3D heterogeneous Poisson equation with application to fracture flow: Introduction

-Several prior works have studied quantum algorithms for solving linear systems, particularly in the context of preconditioning and discretized PDEs.
-Tong et al.~\cite{tong2021fast} introduced a framework for improving the condition number dependence of quantum linear system solvers from $O(\kappa^2)$ to $O(\kappa)$, alongside techniques for Green’s function computation and matrix function evaluation.
-While important, this improvement does not yield asymptotic gains over more recent QLS algorithms such as that of Costa et al.\cite{costa2021optimal}, which already achieve $O(\kappa)$ scaling through optimal block-encoding techniques.
 Other recent efforts have explored more structured problem classes, achieving potential quantum speedups.
 For example, Deiml and Peterseim~\cite{deiml2024fem} propose a quantum framework for the finite element method that shows promising performance, though its asymptotic behavior in higher dimensions needs further investigation.
 Additionally, Orsucci and Dunjko~\cite{orsucci2021qls} show that under certain structural and oracle assumptions (such as access to a Cholesky-like factorization) one can reduce the condition number dependence from $O(\kappa)$ to $O(\sqrt{\kappa})$.
 Lapworth and Sunderhauf~\cite{LapworthSunderhauf2025} also analyzed a number of different preconditioning techniques for implementing SPAI, Toeplitz, and circulant preconditioners on a quantum computer.
 They show empirical results that separately block encoding the preconditioner and system matrix is ineffective, and found that none of their techniques reduced the asymptotic scaling of the effective condition number.
 Our proof transforms this empirical result into a rigorous mathematical result.